-I know when we think Italian, spaghetti and meatballs comes to mind, but in true traditional Italian cooking it is not the norm.
+I know when we think Italian, spaghetti and meatballs come to mind, but in true traditional Italian cooking, it is not the norm.
 The spaghetti is served with just the sauce, and after that is consumed then comes the next course meatballs with some side dish.
-Actually the order of plates in an Italian household would go something like this: Antipasto (appetizer), Primo (first course) which is usually pasta or minestra (soup).
+Actually, the order of plates in an Italian household would go something like this: Antipasto (appetizer), Primo (first course) which is usually pasta or minestra (soup).
 Then Secondo (second course) consisting of some kind of meat or fish accompanied by a Contorno (side dish) being cooked vegetables or salads.
 Then finally Dolce (sweets) and Frutta (fruits) and the finish, a robust espresso.
 It is always a feast and a great social experience.
-Now back to what we made today Meatballs as I was side tracked by the legalities of Italian cooking.
-We were asked by a charitable organization that helps patients with cancer make some food for them and their families at these troublesome times.
+Now back to what we made today Meatballs as I was sidetracked by the legalities of Italian cooking.
+We were asked by a charitable organization that helps patients with cancer make some food for themselves and their families at these troublesome times.
 We were honored and humbled to be able to help and trying to decide what to make.
 This particular family had small children and I thought how about some cute little meatballs cooked in San Marzano tomato sauce would be great.
 There would be enough sauce for them to make some pasta to enjoy.

-A blend of good organic grass fed ground beef, shredded mortadella for an extra bit of flavor, combined with fresh herbs from our garden, a little dusting of parmigiano reggiano, some bread crumbs mixed with herbs and cheese, and there you have it a morsel packed with such a flavor it will have your taste buds singing, not to mention the fact that they are slow cooked in a rich tomato sauce.
+A blend of good organic grass-fed ground beef, shredded mortadella for an extra bit of flavor, combined with fresh herbs from our garden, a little dusting of Parmigiano Reggiano, some bread crumbs mixed with herbs and cheese, and there you have it a morsel packed with such a flavor it will have your taste buds singing, not to mention the fact that they are slow-cooked in a rich tomato sauce.

 These would be perfect in a nice fresh baked bun with arugula and fresh mozzarella.